jcs090218/jcs-profile/content/projects.en.md

 data-balloon-pos="up">🏫</span><span aria-label="Presented at Game Developers Conference (GDC) 2015 on behalf of our school, the Academy of Art University." data-balloon-pos="up">🏅</span>):
 An compact RPG fighting game designed for two players to engage in battles using pre-designed archer characters.
-Developed with the [Starling Framework](https://gamua.com/starling/) and [AS3](https://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/index.html).
+Developed with the [Starling][] framework. and [AS3](https://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/index.html).
 (7 weeks)
 - [Cardinal](https://www.youtube.com/watch?v=wjHvvuWGqwE) (Fall 2014 <span aria-label="School work"
 data-balloon-pos="up">🏫</span><span aria-label="Presented at Game Developers Conference (GDC) 2015 on behalf of our school, the Academy of Art University."